defold/doc/docs/en/manuals/gui.md

 ![Resized window](images/gui/gui_adjust_resize.png)

-The "Stretch" node is just deformed to the new shape whereas the "Fit" and "Zoom" nodes keep their aspect ratio.
-The "Fit" node is fit inside the would-be reshaped bounding box (the grid square that it's in) and the "Zoom" node covers the would-be reshaped bounding box.
+The `Stretch` node is just deformed to the new shape whereas the `Fit` and `Zoom` nodes keep their aspect ratio.
+The `Fit` node is fit inside the would-be reshaped bounding box (the grid square that it's in) and the `Zoom` node covers the would-be reshaped bounding box.

 Text nodes behave in exactly the same way.
 The adjust mode applies to the invisible text bounding box that controls the shape of the text.